GaryGapinski/sacm-xml-catalog/README.md

 sacm-xml-catalog provides copies of XML Schema documents commonly used in SACM/[SCAP](http://scap.nist.gov/)
 XML documents allowing these copies to be used in lieu of direct network access to the "canonical" locations.
-These schema documents do not change very often, and local copies obviate the need for network access to the schema documents.
+These schema documents change infrequently, and local copies obviate the need for network access to the schema documents.

 Copies of various versions of